apache/trafficserver/doc/admin-guide/plugins/esi.en.rst

 2. There are four options you can add to the above.

-- "--private-response" will add private cache control and expires header to the processed ESI document.
+- ``--private-response`` will add private cache control and expires header to the processed ESI document.
-- "--packed-node-support" will enable the support for using packed node, which will improve the performance of parsing cached ESI document.
+- ``--packed-node-support`` will enable the support for using packed node, which will improve the performance of parsing cached ESI document.
-- "--disable-gzip-output" will disable gzipped output, which will NOT gzip the output anyway.
+- ``--disable-gzip-output`` will disable gzipped output, which will NOT gzip the output anyway.
-- "--first-byte-flush" will enable the first byte flush feature, which will flush content to users as soon as the entire ESI document is received and parsed without all ESI includes fetched (the flushing will stop at the ESI include markup till that include is fetched).
+- ``--first-byte-flush`` will enable the first byte flush feature, which will flush content to users as soon as the entire ESI document is received and parsed without all ESI includes fetched (the flushing will stop at the ESI include markup till that include is fetched).